-Sr No. Dataset Used Techniques /Algorithms Limitations [1] obtained from Detection, Similarity detection module, Intention It is not easy to find the malicious websites if the contents of websites are obvious.
-Use of various algorithms to reduce the dimensionality will tend to lose a lot of information of the web context.
-[2] Website Phishing dataset contains 48 different features derived from more than 5000 various phishing or fake webpages and 5000 plus various legal websites Network, Decision Tree, Deep Belief Networks (DBN), SVM (Support Vector Machine), [3] Instead of using large dataset, they have used they have proposed threshold below which websites will be considered as malicious. contiguous matching The tool generated by using domain content analysis is more suitable for technical users.
+Sr No. Dataset Used Techniques /Algorithms Limitations [1] obtained from Detection, Similarity detection module, Intention [2] Website Phishing dataset contains 48 different features derived from more than 5000 various phishing or fake webpages and 5000 plus various legal websites Network, Decision Tree, Deep Belief Networks (DBN), SVM (Support Vector Machine), [3] Instead of using large dataset, they have used they have proposed threshold below which websites will be considered as malicious. contiguous matching The tool generated by using domain content analysis is more suitable for technical users.
 Legitimate website with almost same names may be detected as malicious websites.
-[4] Data is gathered by asking users questions by conducting survey. algorithm, It is very costly to store information about all emails.
+[4] Compression algorithm, Decision tree.
+It is very costly to store information about all emails.
 This approach is mostly dependent on attached files to the emails [5] Phish Tank, Phishing Website Dataset.
+Support Vector Machines (SVM), Random Forest, Embedded algorithm.
 Not much better features, Not capable for new systems, New pattern detection of phishing is not applied.